Ken Swofford: Life and career

 Ken Swofford graduated from Southern Illinois University-Carbondale in 1959 with a Bachelor of Science degree in theater.

-In an interview in 1976 the distinctive, red-headed actor described the advantages of an acting career as spending more time with his children and having the freedom to do any job.
+In an interview in 1976, the distinctive, red-headed actor described the advantages of an acting career as spending more time with his children and having the freedom to do any job.
 "If you're an actor, you can do anything.
 I have cleaned carpets, painted houses, worked on loading docks.
 It didn't bother me, because I could always act and enjoy myself."

-He met and married Barbee Biggs in summer stock in 1958; the couple had several children.
+He met and married Barbee Biggs in summer stock in 1958; the couple had five children.
 In a Los Angeles Times interview in 1985 titled "Autistic Youth Thrives in Large, Loving Family", the Swoffords discussed bringing up their autistic son Brendan at home.

 In 1989, Swofford was convicted of felony drunk driving and sentenced to 28 months in prison, after which he made a comeback and continued to work steadily until retiring in 1995.
 In 2001, he supplied the voice of the coach in Recess: School's Out, and played Officer White in Teacher's Pet (2004), which was his last role before retiring permanently.
 Nonetheless, in 2018 he voiced the title character of Happy the Angry Polar Bear in a film written and directed by his grandson, Brandon.